 - 2 tablespoons apple cider vinegar

-- Dash of worcestershire sauce , gluten free and vegan
+- 1 teaspoon worcestershire sauce gluten-free and vegan

-Drain cooked lentils and stir into sauce mixture.
-Add more beer/water, as needed, for desired consistency.
+- Drain cooked lentils and stir into sauce mixture.
+Add more beer/broth, if needed, for desired consistency.
 Cook for 30 minutes over medium heat, stir occasionally to prevent burning or sticking.
 Add salt and pepper to taste.